sabir-aspose/words-docs-com/en/net/developer-guide/programming-with-documents/working-with-tables/merge-table-cells/_index.md

 {{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "horizontal-merge.cs" >}}

-The following code example shows how to create a two-column table where the cells in the first column are vertically merged:
+The following code example shows how to create a two‑column table where the cells in the first column are vertically merged:

 {{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "vertical-merge.cs" >}}